typelevel/Laika/docs/06-sub-modules/03-laikas-hocon-api.md

 -----------------------------

 Once you obtained access to a `Config` instance, either through one of the objects listed above or by [Creating a Config Instance] yourself, reading from it is quite straightforward.
-[TODO - ] You have to provide the key you want to read and the type you expect:
+You have to provide the key you want to read and the type you expect:

 ```scala